 Both Identity Guard and LifeLock have strong features and will do a solid job monitoring the web for odd behaviors involving your accounts and personal information.
 In this article, you will learn everything you need to know to make your own comparison between the two.

 Looking for a quick answer?
-Because Identity Guard has a slight edge in features, and because it is a little cheaper than LifeLock, I make Identity Guard the winner between the two.
+Identity Guard is a little cheaper than LifeLock, but that isn’t quite important enough to make it the deciding factor.
+LifeLock’s trustworthiness and strong list of useful features give it the edge.
+I chose LifeLock as the winner between the two.
 Keep reading to find out more about how I came to that conclusion.

 Identity Guard vs LifeLock: Features

 There are a number of different features you should be looking for when assessing identity theft protection, and some are more important than others.

 |Website||https://lifelock.com/||identityguard.com||Free trial||Identity theft insurance||Up to $1 million||Up to $1 million||Lock your credit||TransUnion only||Special offer||$8.99||$5.39||Highest price per month||$23.99||$19.99||Credit monitoring||Crime in your name monitoring||Credit reports||Credit score|

 SAVE 40% on a basic plan

 Both LifeLock and Identity Guard successfully will alert you to any odd activity regarding your accounts and personal data.
 Because this is the primary function of identity theft services, they need to excel in this area, and both of these services do.